Leatherback sea turtle: National and local initiatives

 The leatherback sea turtle is subject to different conservation laws in various countries.

 The United States listed it as an endangered species on 2 June 1970.
 The passing of the Endangered Species Act of 1973 ratified its status.
 In 2012, the National Oceanic and Atmospheric Administration designated 41,914 square miles of Pacific Ocean along California, Oregon, and Washington as "critical habitat".
 In Canada, the Species at Risk Act made it illegal to exploit the species in Canadian waters.
 The Committee on the Status of Endangered Wildlife in Canada classified it as endangered.
 Ireland and Wales initiated a joint leatherback conservation effort between Swansea University and University College Cork.
 Funded by the European Regional Development Fund, the Irish Sea Leatherback Turtle Project focuses on research such as tagging and satellite tracking of individuals.

 Earthwatch Institute, a global nonprofit that teams volunteer with scientists to conduct important environmental research, launched a program called "Trinidad's Leatherback Sea Turtles".
 This program strives to help save the world's largest turtle from extinction in Matura Beach, Trinidad, as volunteers work side by side with leading scientists and a local conservation group, Nature Seekers.
 This tropical island off the coast of Venezuela is known for its vibrant ethnic diversity and rich cultural events.
 It is also the site of one of the most important nesting beaches for endangered leatherback turtles, enormous reptiles that can weigh a ton and dive deeper than many whales.
 Each year, more than 2,000 female leatherbacks haul themselves onto Matura Beach to lay their eggs.
 With leatherback populations declining more quickly than any other large animal in modern history, each turtle is precious.
-On this research project, Dr. Dennis Sammy of Nature Seekers and Dr. Scott Eckert of Wider Caribbean Sea Turtle Conservation Network work alongside a team of volunteers to help prevent the extinction of leatherback sea turtles.
+On this research project, Dennis Sammy of Nature Seekers and Scott Eckert of Wider Caribbean Sea Turtle Conservation Network work alongside a team of volunteers to help prevent the extinction of leatherback sea turtles.